 This post has affiliate links, thanks for supporting my site!

 When it came to the decorations for our Mandalorian party, my goal was to transform our dining room into something that felt a bit like a Tatooine marketplace.
+I’m not sure if I succeeded, but I tried my best!
 I got some GREAT ideas from someone I found on YouTube, you’ll have to check out her videos, they are GOLD: Shimmer Blast Mandalorian Videos.
 You’ll see I incorporated several of her ideas here!
 Thanks Shimmer Blast!

 To get the overall feel of the completed dining room check out this Instagram Reel (and give me a follow while you’re there!)
 Now let’s break it down, step by step.